LabFurukawa/CStaticLibrarySample/readme.md

 -->

-# C Simple Static Library
+# C Static Library Sample

 The sample of static library.